mrrSwift/Sylvanas-Bot/index.md

 ```

-5. And after doing all the work and saving the information using the following command, you turn on the Bot
+ 5-And after doing all the work and saving the information using the following command, you turn on the Bot

 ```
 node .